 Photo collection inspired by the “Game of Thrones” series

-When George R. R. Martin wrote “Game of Thrones” in 1996 who could ever think that five years later the TV show of the same name would break the record in viewership on HBO?
+When George R. R. Martin wrote “Game of Thrones” in 1996 who could ever think that 11 years later the TV show of the same name would break the record in viewership on HBO?
 Today, “Game of Thrones” has a massive army of fans and there’s no doubt your audience loves this series as well.

 The medieval theme with fantasy elements and impressive visual effects is a part of the “Game of Thrones” aesthetic.
 It also features castles and statues, copper swords and armor, and breathtaking views of Croatia, Northern Ireland, and Iceland, the images of which translate the atmosphere of the ancient world.
 Our content curators have put together a photo collection that includes the types of visuals listed above.

 Photos from this selection will help you engage with all the binge-watchers of “Game of Thrones”.
 You can illustrate articles and posts but also create an entertaining test to make them guess the location or season depicted on a particular image.
 To draw more traffic to your website, you can create a large gallery of visuals and write a short feature inspired by “Game of Thrones”, for example.